Dunedin railway station

+Dunedin railway station is a prominent landmark and tourist site in Dunedin, a city in the South Island of New Zealand.
+It is speculated by locals to be the most photographed building in the country, as well as the second most photographed in the southern hemisphere, after the Sydney Opera House.

+Dunedin Railways currently operates three tourist train lines out of the station, The Inlander, The Seasider, and The Victorian.
+There are no dedicated intercity or suburban services still operating, although in the past it was the country's busiest station, being served by up to 100 trains a day.

-Dunedin railway station in Dunedin on New Zealand's South Island, designed by George Troup, is the city's fourth station.
-It earned its architect the nickname of "Gingerbread George".
+It is designed by George Troup, in the Flemish Renaissance style, and it is his most famous design.
+It earned Troup the nickname of "Gingerbread George".

 Early rail in Dunedin

 Dunedin was linked to Christchurch by rail in 1878, with a link south to Invercargill completed the following year, and the first railway workshops were opened at Hillside in South Dunedin in 1875.
 Early plans were for a grand main station on Cumberland Street, but these did not get further than the laying of a foundation, and a simple temporary weatherboard station was built next to the site in 1884.
 It took close to 20 years for government funding to be allocated, and planning only really commenced as the 19th century was drawing to a close.

 The logistics of constructing what was at the time New Zealand's busiest railway station took three years before construction began in 1903.
 Dunedin required a station for a wide range of activities: it was a commercial and industrial centre, close to gold and coalfields, with a hinterland that was dependent on livestock and forestry for its economy.